Time efficiency analysis for undersampled quantitative MRI acquisitions: Theory

 The diagonal $\bm{d} \in \R^{L}$ of $\bm{\breve{\Gamma}} $ gives the individual posterior variance of each parameter at each voxel.
 This vector can be remapped to $P$ variance maps over $\Omega^{x}$,

-Note that with a weak prior ${V_{\bm{x}, p}}$ is much smaller than the prior variance (diagonal of $\bm{\Gamma_1}$) for voxels where the parameters can be recovered from the measurements.
-For voxels with e.g. zero proton density ${V_{\bm{x}, p}}$ converges to the prior variance (diagonal of $\bm{\Gamma_1}$).
+For voxels with low information content, e.g. with zero proton density, the posterior variance ${V_{\bm{x}, p}}$ equals the prior variance (specified by the diagonal of $\bm{\Gamma_1}$).
+For voxels with high information content where the parameters can be reliably recovered from the measurements, the posterior variance converges to the inverse Fisher information matrix.